Nissan Atlas: South Korea

 In South Korea, the locally built version was launched in 1998 as Samsung SV110.
 It later changed its name to Yamuzin (Hangul:야무진).
 South Korean truck drivers, however, expect to be able to overload their vehicles, which the Atlas could not handle very well.
 Unlike the Hyundai Porter and Kia Bongo, the Yamuzin's cargo space can't hold the overload.
 In 2000 Samsung commercial vehicles discontinued their lineup due to bankruptcy.

+China

+In China, this cabin has been built by the Yuejin Light Truck Co. since the early 2000s.
+In export markets, this model is sometimes sold as the Hiliner.

 H42

 The H42 (or UD20/30/35) was a rebadged Isuzu Elf truck sold from 1995 through 2007.

 F24/H43

 Japan

 The Atlas is available in two versions: the F24 and H43.
 The F24 is known as the Atlas 10 and is available with a 2.0 L petrol and 3.0 L turbo diesel engines with a range of payloads from 1.15 to 2 tons and was launched in June 2007.
 The H43 Atlas 20 (January 2007) comes in a wide range of versions with a choice of 3.0 L or 5.2 L diesel and a payload from 1.65 to 4.5 tons in rear wheel drive and four wheel drive options.
 The H43 is also marketed as the UD Condor (light-duty).
 The H43 is a rebadged Isuzu Elf.

 From January 2011, production of the F24 transferred from UD to Nissan Shatai.
+As the F24 Atlas did not meet the 2018 emissions standards (meaning that the truck missed out on available tax breaks), production ended in 2021 and sales halted in June of that year.
+This marked the end of Nissan's truck production, although the Atlas nameplate continues to be available on OEM rebadgings from Mitsubishi and Isuzu.